cristaloleg/awesome-manifesto/README.md

   - creating anything that might help someone is awesome
 - [ ] brown bags sessions must be rewarded
   - sharing knowledge is a best way to inspire
+- [ ] monthly geek swag <3
+  - t-shirt, hoodies and all other stuff